-Dr. Carlo Rovelli: A thing is something which remains equal to itself.
+Carlo Rovelli: A thing is something which remains equal to itself.
 A stone is a thing because I can ask where the stone is tomorrow, while a happening is something that is limited in space and time.
-A kiss is not a thing because I cannot ask, “Where is a kiss tomorrow?
-Where’s this kiss tomorrow?”
+A kiss is not a thing, because I cannot ask, where is a kiss, tomorrow; “Where is this kiss?” tomorrow.
 I mean, it's just happened now.

-Dr. Rovelli: And I think that we don't understand the world as made by stones, by things.
-We understand the world made by kisses, or things like kisses — happenings.
+Mr. Rovelli: And I think that we don't understand the world as made by stones, by things.
+We understand the world made by kisses, or things like kisses — [laughs] happenings.

-Ms. Tippett: Yeah.
-So, even for you, a stone seen in — with a long expanse of time and an understanding of how it became what it is.
-It’s a happening; not a thing.
+Ms. Tippett: So even, for you, a stone, seen with a long expanse of time and an understanding of how it became what it is — it's a happening, not a thing.

-Dr. Rovelli: Yeah.
-We live 100 years, but suppose we lived a billion years.
-A stone would be just a moment in which some sand gets together, and then it disaggregates.
-So it's just a momentary getting-together of sand.
+Mr. Rovelli: We live 100 years, but suppose we lived a billion years.
+A stone would be just a moment in which some sand gets together and then it disaggregates, so it's just a momentary getting-together of sand.

 Ms. Tippett: I’m Krista Tippett, and this is On Being.

 Ms. Tippett: Carlo Rovelli is professor of physics at Aix-Marseille University, where he is director of the quantum gravity group at the Center for Theoretical Physics.
-He is one of the founders of Loop Quantum Gravity theory - an attempt to reconcile the fact that the two pillars of 21st century physics — general relativity and quantum mechanics — contradict each other.
-Carlo Rovelli was born in Verona, Italy, and was in a studio in France for this conversation.
+He is one of the founders of loop quantum gravity theory, an attempt to reconcile the fact that the two pillars of 21st-century physics — general relativity and quantum mechanics — contradict each other.
+Carlo Rovelli was born in Verona, Italy and lives in France.
+I spoke with him in 2017.

-Ms. Tippett: I think something, a quality that runs through all of your writing, seems to be this kind of intertwined, interactive curiosity about — and commitment to both physics as well as philosophy and history.
-And I’m curious as we start, if you trace the roots of these passions, and the connection you see between them, in your earliest life, do you think was sparked by something in your childhood?
+Ms. Tippett: I think something — a quality that runs through all of your writing seems to be this kind of intertwined, interactive curiosity about and commitment to both — well, physics as well as philosophy and history.
+And I’m curious, as we start, if you trace the roots of these passions and the connection you see between them, in your earliest life.
+Do you think this was sparked by something in your childhood?